 In Greek mythology, Gea is the goddess of the Earth and the mother of all creation.
 Neumann Kaffee Gruppe (NKG) exporter Becamo created this regional blend from the coffees of more than 300 women producers—and gave it a name that “embodies the determined spirit of women."

 Women producers—whether because a partner passed away or migrated, or out of a pure passion for coffee—absolutely seize the opportunities that coffee presents, says Becamo.
 They rise before dawn to care for children and elders and tend to housekeeping, all before heading to the fields.
 And they create opportunities and resources for one another, lending a hand during harvest, offering advice and bringing a notable attention to detail to their drying and milling.

 Becamo continues: “They have also shown their ability to take a rough patch of land and turn it into a successful coffee farm, in part by planting timber and fruit alongside coffee crops, to increase shade and soil moisture and to encourage microclimates that bring complexity and quality to the cup.”

 RMC was initially established, in 2015, to support coffee families through the process of recovering from the rust epidemic.
 It pairs producers with agronomists who, in part, share best practices on plant nutrition, pest control, tissue management and the preparation of biofertilizers.
 Through BLOOM, those services have been expanded and paired with access to financing and traceability through mobile applications, among other benefits.

-Their farms stand at altitudes between 1,100 and 1,650 meters and their drying practices include patios, solar dryers and raised beds.
+The women's farms are at altitudes between 1,100 and 1,650 meters,. and their drying practices include patios, solar dryers and raised beds.

 Cupping notes: Floral, green grape, herbal; smooth body, juicy acidity.